FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Here, the number of repetitions and the repeat rule is omitted as it is implied by our notation for univariate timeseries (a complete representation of the "horizon" would have been "R3/PT6H/FREQ=MI;INTR=15").
 This message implies that the value for 1:00-1:15 PM was made at 7:00 AM, the value for 1:15-1:30 PM was made at 7:15 AM, and the value for 1:30-1:45 PM was made at 7:30 AM.

-A "horizon" may be omitted, in which case the web service will derive the horizon from the arrival time of the message.
+A "horizon" may be omitted, in which case the web service will infer the horizon from the arrival time of the message.
 Negative horizons may also be stated (breaking with the ISO 8601 standard) to indicate a prognosis about something that has already (partially) happened.
 For example, the following message implies that the entire prognosis was made at 1:10 PM UTC:

 .. code-block:: json